WattageGuy/IoT-Intercom/README.md

 Then you can start mosquitto on Mac with command: ```mosquitto -c /opt/homebrew/etc/mosquitto/mosquitto.conf```.
 And on Windows you can use ```net start mosquitto``` when in correct folder path.

 ## Node-RED
 When MQTT is working you should setup the Node-RED environment.
 Node-RED makes it easy to import a flow from a JSON.
-When you have installed Node-RED (recommended ways is Docker or Home Assistant) you can click the tree lines in the right corner and then choose to import a file.
-Use the file located in this repo folder called Node-RED.
+When you have installed Node-RED (recommended ways is [Docker](https://hub.docker.com/r/nodered/node-red) or Home Assistant) you can click the tree lines in the right corner and then choose to import a file.
+Use JSON ```flow.json``` file located in this repo folder called Node-RED.
 When imported successfully it should look something like this:

 ![Node-RED](Node-RED/overview.png)